 After graduating from college, there are a lot of things that change.
 Many recent grads will search for their first full-time job, sign a lease for their first apartment, and incur additional expenses involved with joining the “real world.”
-It can be challenging to keep track of all monthly finances, which is why First IB recommends developing a budget to help you better manage your money.
+It can be challenging to keep track of all monthly finances, which is why we recommend developing a budget to help you better manage your money.
 Below are a few tips for getting started!

 As always, First Internet Bank is looking out for your financial wellness.
 Feel free to call us toll-free at 1-888-873-3424 with any questions.